apache/flink/docs/dev/table/tableApi.md

         $("b").min().over($("w"))
     );
 {% endhighlight %}
        <p><b>Note:</b> All aggregates must be defined over the same window, i.e., same partitioning, sorting, and range.
 Currently, only windows with PRECEDING (UNBOUNDED and bounded) to CURRENT ROW range are supported.
 Ranges with FOLLOWING are not supported yet.
-ORDER BY must be specified on a single <a href="{{ site.baseurl }}/dev/table/streaming/time_attributes.html">time attribute</a>.</p>
+ORDER BY must be specified on a single <a href="{% link dev/table/streaming/time_attributes.md %}">time attribute</a>.</p>
       </td>
     </tr>
     <tr>